phoenixnap/k8s-cloud-provider-bmc/README.md

 so load balancers can consume them.

 PhoenixNAP's API does not support adding tags to individual IP addresses, while it has full support for tags on blocks.
+Each block created is of type `/31`.
+The first IP is for the network, the second is used for the service.
-PhoenixNAP CCM uses tags to mark IP blocks and individual IPs as assigned to specific services.
+PhoenixNAP CCM uses tags to mark IP blocks as assigned to specific services.

-Each block is given at least 2 tags:
+Each block is given 3 tags:

 * `usage=cloud-provider-phoenixnap-auto` - identifies that the IP block was reserved automatically using the phoenixnap CCM
 * `cluster=<clusterID>` - identifies the cluster to which the IP block belongs

-In addition, with each IP address in the block, the following tags are added:

-* `service-ip-<serviceID>=<ip>` - identifies the IP address assigned to the service
+* `service=<serviceID>` - which service this IP block is assigned to

-Note that the `<serviceID>` is hashed using sha256 and then base64-encoded, to prevent being able to identify the service from the tag.
+Note that the `<serviceID>` includes both the namespace and the name, e.g. `namespace5/nginx`.
+While all valid characters for a namespace and a service name are valid for a tag value, the `/` character is not.
+Therefore, the CCM replaces `/` with `.` in the service ID.

 When CCM encounters a `Service` of `type=LoadBalancer`, it will use the PhoenixNAP API to:

-1. Look for a block of public IP addresses with fewer `service-ip-*` tags than IPs in the block.
+1. Look for a block of public IP addresses with the cluster and constant PhoenixNAP tags, as well as the tag `service=<serviceID>`.
 Else:
-2. Request a new, location-specific IP block and tag it appropriately.
+2. Request a new, location-specific `/31` IP block and tag it appropriately.
-3. Select one IP from the block to assign to the Service.
-3. Add a tag to the IP block assigning that IP to the specific service using `service-ip-<serviceID>`.
+3. Use the last IP in the block for the service.

-Finally, it will set the selected to `Service.Spec.LoadBalancerIP`.
+4. Set the IP to `Service.Spec.LoadBalancerIP`.

 #### Service Load Balancer IP Location